Chapter 39

 Even now, until He returns to establish His Kingdom,

-Jesus is fulfilling the middle third portion of the above prophecy
+Jesus is fulfilling the second portion of the above prophecy

-A New Testament example of how Jesus Christ, after He had ascended into Heaven, was still fulfilling this prophecy of restoring people's lives is when, through the Apostle Peter, Jesus healed a paralytic man named Aeneas.
+An example of how Jesus Christ, after He ascended into Heaven, was and is still fulfilling this prophecy of restoring people's lives is when, through the Apostle Peter, Jesus healed a paralytic man named Aeneas.
 This healing is recorded in,

 Acts 9:32-35